natalan/predis/README.md

 Predis is based on [node-redis](https://github.com/mranney/node_redis).
 Instead invoking callback function after communication with database it immediately returns a [Promise](https://github.com/natalan/Promise) object that will be resolved or rejected later.

 Refer to [node-redis](https://github.com/mranney/node_redis) documentation for available commands and arguments.
-Check [Promise](https://github.com/natalan/Promise) code, tests, and poor documentation to get some ideas how you can use it.
+Check [Promise](https://github.com/natalan/Promise) code, tests, and poor documentation to get some ideas on how you can use it.

 Usage
 -----
+Install with:

+    npm install redis

-**createClient** method takes an optional argument with server, port, and password for redis server:
+`createClient` takes an optional argument with server, port, and password for redis server:

 ```javascript
 var predis = require("predis");